modxorg/Docs/en/getting-started/user-management/passwordless-login.md

 ## Passwordless Login

 MODX3 has a new feature named "passwordless login", which can be activated by a system setting.
 Once you have activated that feature, it is no longer needed to enter a password and a username to login.
+Instead, you simply enter your account's email address, and the system will send you an email with a one-time login link.
+By clicking on that link you will then be immediately being logged into the manager. by a system setting.
+Once you have activated that feature, it is no longer needed to enter a password and a username to login.
 Instead, you simply enter your account's email address, and the system will send you an email